 In March 2000 I took my first trip to Cuba as part of a documentary workshop group.
 That was a life changing experience for me, and I knew then, exactly the story I wanted to tell.
 In the second largest city, in the Eastern part of the island, is where I discovered the most magical and infectious music I had ever heard.
 At that time, the famous Tres (guitar) player, Eliades Ochoa, of Buena Vista Social Club fame was performing at The Casa de la Trova.
 This venue is a “wealth of musical tradition” and in my opinion the best that Cuba has to offer.
 This is where in the 19th century, with the influence of the African slaves and the Spanish immigrants, the ‘SON’ was born.
 In Santiago de Cuba, la cuna (the cradle) of ‘SON,’ the city has made a huge impact on music as it does today worldwide.
 I witnessed the locals gathering, dancing and enjoying their “root” music.
 I was amazed to see that this was as important to them as the air they breathe.

 Born June 22, 1946, in Cuba, Eliades Ochoa learned to play the guitar at age 6.
 As an adult, he performed with many bands, including Cuarteto Patria, a Cuban folk group.
 But he really hit it big in 1997 with Buena Vista Social Club, whose self-titled album sold more than 1.5 million copies and awarded an American Grammy.

-His musical style has been determinant by been born at the cuban countryside, listening to the stories of those times and assisting farmers guateques, elements that marked his expressive form, and that resulted in a completely self-taught art.
+His musical style has been determined by being born in the Cuban countryside, listening to the stories of those times and assisting farmers guateques, elements that marked his expressive form, and that resulted in a completely self-taught art.

 Eliades is a great improviser of spontaneous humor.
-Professionalism is present, the sheer banality and commercialism dissapears.
+Professionalism is present, the sheer banality and commercialism disappears.